 \section{Introduction}

-\IEEEPARstart{T}{he} magnetic field provides a sophisticated control system along with navigation that is applied in medicine, biomimetic robotics, and aerospace fields.
-Typically, they are generated by coils wounding conductive wires around magnetic materials or an air core; passing current through these conductors generates a magnetic field.
-Its interaction with the surrounding magnetic ones provides their relative position and orientation while generating electromagnetic forces and torques.
+\IEEEPARstart{T}{he} magnetic field provides a sophisticated control system used in medicine, biomimetic robotics, and aerospace.
+Typically, magnetic fields are generated by coils that wind conductive wires around magnetic materials or an air core.
+The current passing through these conductors generates a magnetic field.
+Its interaction with the surrounding magnets provides position and orientation information while generating electromagnetic forces and torques.